yogadewanto/Ocean-Governance-Accounts-Research/README.md

 ## Research Focus

-This paper analyses the potential development of a standardised framework of governance accounts in the ocean accounting system.  integration of Ocean Accounts methodology with the BBNJ Agreement's Clearing-House Mechanism (CHM).
-The research examines technical synergies between existing Ocean Accounts frameworks and CHM implementation requirements:
+This paper analyses the potential development of a standardised framework of governance accounts in the ocean accounting system.
+The research examines **tbd**:

 - **Spatial Architecture**: Three-dimensional geographic reference systems for consistent BBNJ reporting
 - **Resource Tracking**: Flow accounting for marine genetic resource utilization chains